HassenSaidi/IC_sqlite/README.md

   * `sqlite_init: () -> (int)` to initialize the database
   * `sqlite_update: (SQL statement text) -> (SQLite Result Code)` to update the database
   * `sqlite_query: (SQL statement text) -> (Query result text)` to query the database
-* source cade to build `sqlite.wasm` in the `src` folder.
-Since there is no official C SDK yet for building canisters, I lifted most of the C interface with the IC from [this example](https://github.com/enzoh/counter)
+* source code to build `sqlite.wasm` in the `src` folder.
+Since there is no official C SDK yet for building canisters, I lifted most of the C interface with the IC from [this example](https://github.com/enzoh/counter).

 # Dependencies
 To build the project, you need: